 - Take your regular doses as prescribed.
 Don't hold out between doses or wait until the pain becomes severe.
 The best way to keep pain under control is to treat it early.

 - Speak with your doctor if your medication isn't working.
-Over time, you may find your usual dose doesn't provide the same kind of relief.
+Over time, you may build up a tolerance and find your usual dose doesn't provide the same kind of relief.
 You may need a higher dose or different medicine.
 Don't increase the amount you're taking on your own.

-If you're ready to stop taking pain medicine, your doctor will lower your dosage in steps.
+If you're ready to stop taking pain medicine, your doctor will lower your dosage in steps for your safety.
 Your body will have time to adjust so you won't go through a withdrawal.